peterhinch/micropython-iot/README.md

 On the ESP8266 a directory `/pyboard/micropython_iot` should be created and the following files copied to it:
- 1. `client.mpy`
+ 1. `client.py`
  2. `__init__.py`
-Note that the ESP8266 has insufficient RAM to compile `client.py` so the cross compiled `client.mpy` must be used.
+Note that under old firmware builds the ESP8266 has insufficient RAM to compile `client.py` so the cross compiled `client.mpy` must be used.

 To install the demos the following directories and their contents should be copied to `/pyboard/micropython_iot`: